-PATH weekend service on the Newark-to-World Trade Center line will resume December 20, with the reopening of the World Trade Center and Exchange Place stations, following nearly a year's worth of intensive clean-up and upgraded signal work in two tunnels below the Hudson River.
+PATH weekend service on the Newark-to-World Trade Center resumes, with the reopening of the World Trade Center and Exchange Place stations, following nearly a year's worth of intensive clean-up and upgraded signal work in two tunnels below the Hudson River.
 Much has been accomplished, but work remains and additional closures are expected to be needed on weekends in the second half of 2015 on the Journal Square-33rd Street via Hoboken line, along with completion of remaining work on the Newark-to-World Trade Center line.
 Following a cable fire earlier this year that created outages, the Journal Square-33rd Street via Hoboken line work will assess the condition of stonework that comprises electrical cable ducts alongside the tracks.
 Dates and details of these outages will be provided once planning work is finalized.
 One line will remain open at all times on the weekend and alternative service options are under consideration to reduce inconvenience to riders.

 Since February, approximately 280,000 square feet of metal tunnel surfaces and equipment were power washed of salt residue left by Superstorm Sandy floodwaters and corroded metal replaced – the entire area along the line impacted by salt.
 Additionally, significant progress occurred toward installing new computerized signals for increased operational safety with the placement of thousands of feet of new cables.